mmbman/Katagiri/1984-01-21-Blue-Cliff-Record-Case-52-Talk-1.md

 So that’s why I say Buddhism is to let you participate in yourself, instead of researching yourself from outside.
 But even though I say you participate [in] yourself, “in yourself” means still you participate yourself from where?
 Outside.
 Psychologically, philosophically, or emotionally, you research yourself.
 So it’s pretty hard to participate *directly*.
 But Buddhism always mentions this point.

 [...]
-According to this koan, Joshu Zen Master says [...] that monk saw a log bridge: that is studying from the outside, through his imagination, through his ideas of what Chao Chuo was.
+According to this koan, Jōshū Zen Master says [...] that monk saw a log bridge: that is studying from the outside, through his imagination, through his ideas of what Chao Chuo was.
 But he didn’t participate in the stone bridge itself.
 To see the stone bridge is to participate in himself, as he is.
 In other words, he has to understand, he has to be one real reality... of himself.
-That’s why Joshu Zen Master says it like this.
+That’s why Jōshū Zen Master says it like this.

 But, “What is the stone bridge?”
 What is participating in yourself directly?
 What is it?

-Joshu Zen Master didn’t say anything sharp and instructive.
+Jōshū Zen Master didn’t say anything sharp and instructive.
 He uses a very usual case: so-called stone bridge.
 Anything – donkeys, horses – anything can pass through.
 That means to participate in yourself is to learn yourself who is really boundless, vast.
 Accepting anything.
 Donkeys, horses... suffering, pain... all pass through.
 [Spring water gushing out] from the ground, constantly.
 If you knock on the door, anything comes up.
 Wonderful capability comes up, [which] you have never expected.

 You don’t believe zazen, but if you do zazen, you can experience this.